 Introduction

-DASH conformance software performs the task of validating at least the DADH MPD and also the segments pointed to by that MPD, as shown in Figure 1 [1].
+DASH conformance software performs the task of validating at least the DASH MPD and also the segments pointed by that MPD, as shown in Figure 1 [1].
 If there is any conformance issue found, it is reported back.
 This document provides the software architecture, functionality, and basic usage of the conformance software for DASH and extension to CMAF.